How to make a confusion matrix in Python

 Basic visualization techniques

-That raw array is a good start, but visualizing your confusion matrix with tools like matplotlib and seaborn makes it far easier to understand.
+That raw array is a good start, but visualizing it with tools like Matplotlib, Seaborn, and Pandas gives you a much clearer picture of performance.

 Using matplotlib to plot the matrix